arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch.md

 ArangoSearch is a natively integrated AQL extension making use of the IResearch library.

 Arangosearch allows one to:
-* evaluate together documents located in different collections
+* join documents located in different collections to one result list
 * filter documents based on AQL boolean expressions and functions
 * sort the resultset based on how closely each document matched the filter